Traditional tracking on the web faces significant challenges:

 - You don’t have to take care of CMP linking

-- Support is provided by a helpdesk or a personal contact person, depending on the SLAs.
+- Support is provided by a helpdesk or a personal contact, depending on the SLAs.

-The customer can continue to focus on tracking in Tag Manager and enjoy the benefits of data quality and data control, while quite a few necessities are taken care of in the background by the service provider.
+With managed solutions, the customer benefits from enhanced data quality and complete data control while quite a few necessities are taken care of in the background by the service provider.

-3. Server-side tracking allows organizations to continue to collect data in the best way possible, retain full control over it, and determine with whom they share the data.
+- Server-side tracking allows organizations to continue to capture high-quality web data, gain complete data control, and determine with whom they share the data.